Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Numerical experiments

 where $\mathcal{E}_{r_1, r_2}((y_1, y_2))$ denotes the closed ellipse with center $(y_1, y_2)$, semi major axis $r_1$ and semi minor axis $r_2$.
 Note that in the case $r_1 = r_2$, $\mathcal{E}_{r_1, r_2}((y_1, y_2))$ represents a closed disk of radius $r_1$.
 To ensure the microscopic drift $B(y)$ is interesting, physically relevant, and satisfies assumption \ref{A3}, we solve the Stokes problem in each geometry with the choice of viscosity $\mu=0.01$ and the force

 for $y=(y_1,y_2)\in Y$.
-We refer the reader to Appendix \ref{appendix} for more details on the weak formulation and solving techniques of the Stokes problem.
+We refer the reader to the \cref{appendix} for more details on the weak formulation and solving techniques of the Stokes problem.
 The velocity vector $B(y) = (B_{1}(y), B_{2}(y))$, i.e., the solution to the Stokes problem, is shown in Figure \ref{Fig:Stoke}.

-While implementing the algorithm that solves the microscopic problem under the zero-average condition, we employ the Lagrange multiplier method for both schemes as in, for instance, \cite{formaggia2002numerical}.
-The weak formulation for the microscopic equation \eqref{scheme1_micro_fully_def} with scheme $1$ is then equivalent to solving for $(w_{i, n-1}^{k, h} (\tilde{x}, y), c)\in \mathbb{W}_h \times \mathbb{R} $ such that the following identity holds:
+While implementing the algorithm that solves the microscopic problem under the zero-average condition, we employ the Lagrange multiplier method for both schemes as in, for instance, \cite{formaggia2002numerical}. \SN{To enforce the periodic boundary conditions, the microscopic mesh is chosen to be compatible with the periodic structure of the unit cell $Y$, so that the mesh nodes on opposite boundaries match.
+In FEniCS, the periodicity is imposed through a boundary mapping that identifies the corresponding degrees of freedom on opposite boundaries.
+Consequently, the discrete functions in $W_h$ satisfy the prescribed periodic boundary conditions; see, for example, \cite[p.~413]{logg2012automated} for further details.} The weak formulation for the microscopic equation \eqref{scheme1_micro_fully_def} with scheme $1$ is then equivalent to solving for $(w_{i, n-1}^{k, h} (\tilde{x}, y), c)\in \mathbb{W}_h \times \mathbb{R} $ such that the following identity holds:

 for all $ (v, d) \in \mathbb{W}_h \times \mathbb{R}, \;\;i \in \{1, 2\}$.

 Similarly, using the method of Lagrange multipliers, the weak formulation for the microscopic equation \eqref{scheme2_micro_fully_def} with scheme $2$ is equivalent to finding $(w_{i, n-1}^{h} (\tilde{x}, y), c)\in \mathbb{W}_h \times \mathbb{R} $ such that the following identity holds: